-Have questions about holiday travel?
-Ask The Post.
+Can you still cancel a flight at the last minute?
+Your holiday travel questions, answered.

 What do you want to know about traveling during the holidays?
-Travel reporters Hannah Sampson and Natalie B. Compton will answer your questions on Thursday, Nov.
-11, at 1 p.m.
-Eastern time.
+Travel reporters Hannah Sampson and Natalie B. Compton are answering your questions now.

 Send us your question below.
 The question box includes a space for your name, but this is optional.
 Your question may be edited for accuracy and clarity